esrinederland/CoolScripts/Postman/Readme.md

 ![Postmans Body tab with x-www-form-urlencoded parameters](../images/body_params.png)

-This will not add them to the url and therefore there is no restriction in the length of the "features" parameter.
+This will not add them to the url but encloses them in the body of the request message and therefore there is no restriction in the length of the "features" parameter.
 With this request it's possible to add the polygon of the whole municipality of Zwolle to the featureservice without any problems.